Deniskain3D/Quantum-Messenger/README.md

 To install, place the serverXX file in the folder '/opt/msgserver/'

-install python 3.x if not you not have
+install python 3.x if you not have

 (for centOS: sudo yum install python3)